pudly/schmopera-hugo/content/articles/alek-shrader.md

 related_companies = []
 related_people = ["scene/people/daniela-mack.md", "scene/people/alek-shrader.md"]
 short_description = "\"Tina Fey said 'If you want to be a screenwriter, take an acting class to get a sense of what you’re asking actors to do.'
-It's another perfect quote from one of my writing idols, and my performance experience definitely informs hypothetical staging.\"" slug = "alek-shrader" title = "Alek Shrader" youtube_url = ""
+It's another perfect quote from one of my writing idols, and my performance experience definitely informs hypothetical staging.\"" slug = "alek-shrader-on-directing-dido-ideas-assail-me" title = "Alek Shrader on directing Dido: \"Ideas assail me.\"" youtube_url = ""

 +++